 The existing annual review process meets the requirements of Act 1330.
 However, the establishment of a framework for post-tenure review beyond the annual review process will serve to enhance and protect the integrity of the tenure system.

-Substantive Post-Tenure Review will occur if (a) there have been two consecutive annual unsatisfactory performance ratings given by the department chair, or (b) a group of tenured faculty in the department petition for review of a colleague.
-The faculty within each department will develop the criteria defining unsatisfactory performance.
+Substantive Post-Tenure Review will be triggered if (a) there has been an overall annual performance rating of “failing to meet expectations” given by the department chair, or (b) a group of tenured faculty in the department petition for review of a colleague who they feel is “failing to meet expectations.”
+The criteria for tenured faculty expectations will be developed by the PRT committee of each department.
+These criteria should address minimum expectations in terms of teaching, research/creative activities, and service, as well as comportment within the department and institution, for any tenured faculty member

 Substantive Post-Tenure Review

-A summary of the major aspects of the Substantive Post-Tenure Review process is presented in a flow chart at the end of this report.

 Chair's Rating of Unsatisfactory Performance

-As part of the existing annual performance review process, department chairs rate each faculty member's professional performance as "satisfactory" or "unsatisfactory."
-Unsatisfactory performance is substandard performance substantially below the expectations for professionally competent faculty.

-Two successive unsatisfactory ratings serve to trigger a review by the department PRT Committee.
+As part of the existing annual performance review process, department chairs rate each faculty member's professional performance.
+Each department and college might have different rating scales, but all have a level that is equivalent to “failing to meet expectations.”
+Faculty found to be achieving at this level have unsatisfactory performance that is below the expectations outlined in the department’s criteria.
+The chair’s evaluation will trigger a review by the department PRT Committee, which will receive a copy of the evaluation

 Faculty Petition for Post-Tenure Review

 Three or more tenured faculty within a department can petition the department PRT Committee to conduct a Substantive Post-Tenure Review of another faculty member's professional performance.
-The petitioners must present evidence of unsatisfactory or substandard performance.
-The petition will serve to trigger a review by the department PRT Committee
+This request is to be based on the group’s opinion that the faculty member is failing to meet the expectations outlined in the departmental criteria.
+The group must present evidence of substandard performance with regard to these criteria in their petition.
+The petition will serve to trigger a review by the department PRT Committee, which will receive the petition as evidence to use in its evaluation.

 Substantive Post-Tenure Review Process